shamscorner/API-starter-lumen/README.md

 Documentation for the framework can be found on the [Lumen website](https://lumen.laravel.com/docs).

+## Introduction

+Lumen based API starter project with user login and registration endpoints, tests, migrations, etc. It has `JSON API specification` supports with the `Test-Driven Development` initials.
+This project can be used as a starter kit which is in `Lumen 7` for now.

+**Follow the below instructions if you want to setup this project with Laradock, otherwise setup as you used to.**

 ## Setup

 **Step 1** - Clone this project into a directory